 - Conversion (the traditional sales process uses these nurtured leads to seal the deal and you begin solving the problem for people)

 While the example above is highly simplified, demand gen strategies operates in a comparable way to traditional marketing funnels.

 What’s the difference between demand generation and lead generation?

-There are several similarities between the two, but they are quite different beasts.
+There are several similarities between the two and account based marketing, but they are quite different beasts.

 Where demand generation gets people interested in a product or service, lead generation is the stage where that interest becomes a lead, normally a person's name, email address and other contact information.

 Lead generation is technically a part of demand generation (the stage after demand has been generated), but different techniques are required for both.

 It's possible to run demand generation and lead generation campaigns independently but the two working together will deliver the best results.

 It's a fine balance.